721labs/partial-common-ownership/docs/security/deferred-semantic-findings.md

 the confirmed callback-before-initialization risk in `_safeMint`, which is not dismissed as a false positive.

-Stage 10 must include these behaviors in its custom-ERC721-versus-OpenZeppelin 5 security comparison.
-Any semantic correction requires a separately authorized project with its own compatibility, migration, and deployment analysis; it is not part of this dependency upgrade.
+Stage 10 must include the historical findings and their remediation status in its custom-ERC721-versus-OpenZeppelin 5 security comparison.
+Security 01 fixes the nested-foreclosure transfer corruption.
+The remaining sections and the callback-before-initialization finding stay open until their corresponding authorized security PRs pass the same compatibility, migration, and deployment review.